What Is It?

 There are also reports that show that shockwave therapy has 90% success rates.

-The number of treatments varies depending on the indication and tissue response.
+The number of treatments varies depending on the tissue response.
 Typically patients would require 3-5 treatments.
 However, it is very often that patients experience relief right after the first treatment.

-If you have any questions regarding this article, or anything comments you have about what you just read.
-Please feel free to contact us!
+If you have any questions or comments regarding this article please feel free to contact us!